KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-09-17-recursion.md

 # Example: Binary Search

 Binary search is one of the most famous recursive algorithms.
 It finds an element in a sorted array by splitting the array in half, around a center index.
-If the target element is less than the center element, it recursively calls itself to look in the left half.
+If the target element is less than the center element, it recursively calls itself to look in the left half of the array.
 If the target element is greater than the center element, binary search recursively calls itself to look in the right half of the array.
 It repeats this process until it finds the target element at the center index of a subarray, or until the subarrays contain zero elements.

 The code looks like this: